MaxCDN/osscdn/README.md

 # Open Source Software CDN

 OSSCDN is a free CDN powered by [MaxCDN](http://www.maxcdn.com) that hosts all kinds of Open Source projects.

-This includes but not limited to JS libraries, jQuery plugins, Linux Mirrors, executable files and more.
+This includes, but not limited to, JS libraries, jQuery plugins, Linux Mirrors, executable files and more.

 ## Submission Process